During the Jubilee Year in Rome, you will pass through the 4 Holy Doors located in the 4 major Basilicas.

 Make your way to your local airport, where you will board your overnight flight(s).
 Meals will be served on board.

-Today we explore the best of what Milan has to offer to a Catholic traveler.
-We begin at the Portinari Chapel in the Basilicia of Sant’ Eustorgio to visit the tomb of St. Peter Martyr.
-This great Dominican preacher, who received the habit from St. Dominic himself, labored continuously for the propagation and defense of the faith until he was martyred by heretics in 1252.
-Our visit continues to the magnificent Duomo Cathedral of Milan.
-This cathedral is the largest in Italy and is a symbol of faith and art which spans over six centuries.
+After breakfast, depart to Caravaggio, to visit the Shrine of Our Lady.
+Stroll through the large square and peaceful gardens, and take a moment inside the sanctuary to soak in its serene and spiritual atmosphere.
+Return to Milan, wehere you’ll visit the famous Da Vinci’s “Last Supper”.
+Our day continues to the magnificent Duomo Cathedral of Milan, the largest cathedral in Italy and a symbol of faith and art which spans over six centuries.
 Buried here is St. Charles Borromeo.
-During the time when the Protestant Refomation was spreading through northern Europe, St. Charles staunchly defended the Catholic faith by eradicating corruption and educating the clergy until his death in 1584.
+When the Protestant Reformation was spreading through northern Europe, St. Charles staunchly defended the Catholic faith by eradicating corruption and educating the clergy until he died in 1584.
 We will visit the Sant’Ambrogio Basilica; one of Milan’s oldest churches.
-It was built by St. Ambrose, the great confessor and Doctor of the Church, who was appointed as Bishop of Milan from 374-397.
+It was built by St. Ambrose, the great confessor, and Doctor of the Church, who was appointed as Bishop of Milan from 374-397.
 St. Ambrose is buried in the Basilica along with Saints Gervase and Protase (early Christian martyrs).
-Return to Turin for farewell dinner and overnight.
+Continue to Turin for dinner and overnight.

-Begin the day with breakfast and then proceed to enjoy a day of exploration throughout the city of Turin, visiting some of the sites most significant in the life of Blessed Pier Giorgio.
-First, we will visit the parish church – Our Lady of Grace (nicknamed “La Crocetta”) – attended by the Frassati family.
-The church is located across the street from the home where Pier Giorgio died.
-Inside, a mosaic on the upper left side of the church features St. John Bosco and Blessed Pier Giorgio Frassati – both Turin natives who became known for their service to the city’s poor.
-Downstairs, both a youth area and small chapel are named in his honor.
-On the front right wall, a bronze relief of Pier Giorgio marks the area where he often sat for Mass when he wasn’t serving on the altar.
-Next, we will stand in the same spot where Blessed Pier Giorgio Frassati took his vows as a Dominican tertiary at the 13th century church San Domenico.
-From there, we will visit the Basilica of the Consolata – Pier Giorgio’s “headquarters” for his charitable missions.
-Meet me at six o’clock,” he would say, “under the Consolata clock.”
-This stunning Baroque basilica is a Marian sanctuary dedicated to Our Lady of Consolation.
-Be captivated by the opulent interior, a dazzling display of colored marble, biblical-looking columns, and a dome decorated by Giovanni Battista Crosato.
-Soon to be canonized Saint Giuseppe Allamano is buried here.
-After time for lunch, our tour will continue to the Cathedral of St. John the Baptist: the resting place of Blessed Frassati and the home of the world’s most famous relic, the Shroud of Turin.
+Begin the day with breakfast and then our tour will continue to the Cathedral of St. John the Baptist: the resting place of Blessed Frassati and the home of the world’s most famous relic, the Shroud of Turin.
 The Shroud is a piece of herringbone twilled linen cloth measuring 14.5 by 3.9 feet.
 It is believed to be that in which Christ’s body was wrapped after his crucifixion.
 The cloth still bears the faint imprint of Jesus, and the apparent signs of wound marks that correspond to those Christ sustained during crucifixion.
 It is expected that the Shroud will be on public display sometime during the 2025 Jubilee Year (pending confirmation).
 Following his beatification in 1990, the incorrupt mortal remains of Pier Giorgio Frassati were transferred from the family crypt in Pollone to their present location in the Cathedral.
 Here we will participate in the celebration of Holy Mass, & take time for prayer and reflection, asking for this holy man’s intercession throughout our pilgrimage.
 We will then move on to the Sanctuary of Maria Ausiliatrice, (the Basilica of Our Lady Help of Christians) completed in 1868.
 This church was originally part of a home for impoverished boys founded by Saint John Bosco.
 For this reason the Saint is buried here along with the relics of St. Dominic Savio and other saints.
-Conclude this memorable day with dinner and a restful overnight at your hotel.
+After lunch (free ) we will continue to Genova , visit Santuario di Nostra Signora della Guardia (Piazza Santuario Nostra Signora della Guardia, 4, 16014 Ceranesi GE, Italy ).
+Time leisure.
+Conclude this memorable day with dinner and a restful overnight.

-Your day in Rome will start with a visit of the oldest one of major Basilicas in Rome, the Basilica of St. John the Lateran.
+After breakfast, departure to Rome.
+We will make our way back to St. Peters for the Memorial Mass.
+After, we will tour St. Peter’s Basilica, built on the site where St. Peter the Apostle was martyred.
+Your day in Rome will continue with a visit of the oldest one of major Basilicas in Rome, the Basilica of St. John the Lateran.
 This Basilica is where Pope Francis was installed as Bishop of Rome and is home to the relics of Saints Peter and Paul.
 Next, you will cross the street to visit the Holy Stairs.
 These Holy Stairs are believed to be the very steps leading up to the praetorium of Pontius Pilate in Jerusalem on which Jesus stepped on his way to trial during his Passion.
 The Stairs were brought to Rome by Saint Helena in the fourth century.
 Ascend these stairs on your knees, in memory of Christ’s agonizing Passion.
-Contine to the Basilica of St. Paul Outside the Walls.
-We will tour St. Peter’s Basilica, built on the site where St. Peter the Apostle was martyred.
-Here, you will have the opportunity to view Michelangelo’s Pieta sculpture and pray at the tombs of Pope Benedict XVI and St. John Paul II.
-Next you will visit the Vatican Museum, where you can see the Tapestry Gallery, Raphael Rooms, and Sistine Chapel.
-Proceed to Hotel for check in and dinner.
-After dinner you have to opportunity to join in a Vigil Mass at St. Peter’s Square (pending confirmation).
+Contine to the Basilica of St. Paul Outside the Walls and proceed to Hotel for check in and dinner.

 Day 8 | Monday, August 4: Return from Rome to the USA